 - You’ll weed out scammers, as they prefer anonymity

-- You’ll be able to make an impression of the candidate.
+- You’ll be able to make up your mind about the candidate.
 Often, simply browsing one’s portfolio and testimonials is not enough to figure out what a person is like at work.
-A live interview can help you notice small details in a candidate’s behavior and temper that can make working with them either pleasure or an ordeal.
+A live interview can help you notice small details in a candidate’s behavior and temper that can make working with them either a pleasure or an ordeal.

 Freelancer.com provides all means necessary to transfer money for the completed order to a contractor.
 If they ask you to process a payment using third-party services not used by the platform, better treat it as a warning sign.

 In our Freelancer review, we’ve tried to cover some typical red flags that you should watch out for when hiring a particular contractor.